Mikko has steadily built an excellent SaaS company from Finland and is now expanding into the US as well. Read on for more.

 Mikko Honkanen: I was actually very satisfied with my job.
 I think Meltwater is an awesome company.
 It’s a typical company that believes in people.
 I got a lot of responsibilities even though I was very young.
 I was very involved in sales and customer success not only in the US, but also for the European market.
 I saw a pain point.
 I saw lots of sales people who were spending hours and hours prospecting.

-The best sales people spend hours doing online research and waking through different types of lists of companies.
+The best sales people spend hours doing online research and wading through different types of lists of companies.
 I just felt that there was so much information out there.
-I and my co-founders felt that if we aggregate all that data and use computers and machine learning, we could actually provide a solution.
+My co-founders and I felt that if we aggregate all that data and use computers and machine learning, we could actually provide a solution.
 You could have a tool that could identify ideal customers in no time, and also get notifications every time there’s a company who might need your product or service.

 It was a big leap of faith.
 Making a decision to move back to Finland was a big decision.
 To some extent, I always had an idea that I would like to be an entrepreneur and see if we can build something that is very successful.
 I just made that decision and I’ve been very happy with that.